Category Archives: Organic chemistry

 Chain isomers

-An example is the compound with the molecular formula C5H12, of which there are three isomers: n-pentane, 2-methylbutane or isopentane and 2,2-dimethylpropane or neopentane.Example of chain isomerism: n-pentane, 2-methylbutane, and 2,2-dimethylpropane
+An example is the compound with the molecular formula C5H12, which has three isomers: n-pentane, 2-methylbutane (also known as isopentane), and 2,2-dimethylpropane (neopentane)

-Chain isomerism also occurs in lipids.
-For example, among short-chain fatty acids, butyric acid and isobutyric acid, which have molecular formula C4H8O2, are chain isomers, as well as valeric acid, isovaleric acid and 2-methylbutyric acid, which have the molecular formula C5H10O2.
+Structures of the three chain isomers of pentane: n-pentane, 2-methylbutane, and 2,2-dimethylpropane.Chain isomerism also occurs in lipids.
+For instance, among short-chain fatty acids, butyric acid and isobutyric acid (C4H8O2) are chain isomers, as are valeric acid, isovaleric acid, and 2-methylbutyric acid, which share the molecular formula C5H10O2.

 Stereoisomerism

-There are two subtypes of stereoisomerism, conformational isomerism and configurational isomerism; the latter can be further subdivided into optical isomerism and geometrical isomerism.
+There are two subtypes of stereoisomerism: conformational isomerism and configurational isomerism.
+The latter can be further subdivided into optical isomerism and geometrical isomerism.[5]

 Conformational isomerism